vidjil/vidjil/doc/server.md

 ### First configuration and first launch

 - Set the [SSL certificates](#network-usage-and-ssl-certificates)
-- Change the mysql root password, mysql user password and the py4web admin password in `.env` file
+- Change the mysql root password, mysql user password and the py4web admin password in `.env.default` file
+  - `MYSQL_ROOT_PASSWORD` is the password for the root user of MySQL
+  - `MYSQL_PASSWORD` is the password for the `vidjil` user of MySQL
-- Set the desired mail domain and credentials for the `postfix` container in `.env`
+  - `PY4WEB_ADMIN_PASSWORD` is the password for the py4web admin user
-- Set the number of workers in `.env`.
+- Set the number of workers and uwsgi threads in `.env.default`.
 Keep at least one threads not used to not overload server
+  - `WORKERS_POOL` is the number of workers to run.
+The default value is the number of threads minus 1.
+  - `UWSGI_POOL` is the number of threads to run for uwsgi.
+The default value is 6.
 - Start the services with `docker-compose up -d`.

 Then `docker ps` should display seven running containers for a localhost usage:
 `vidjil-nginx`, `vidjil-uwsgi`, `vidjil-mysql`, `vidjil-fuse`, `vidjil-workers`, `vidjil-flowers`, `vidjil-redis`.
-Services `restic`, `reporter` and `postfix` are useful for backup and email communication and need to be started for regular installation.
+Service `restic` is useful for backup and email communication and need to be started for regular installation.

 - Vidjil also need germline files.
   - You can use IMGT germline files if you accept IMGT license.